 Are available and located inside to the left.

 For your convenience, wheelchairs are available for use on a first come first served basis while visiting the museum.
 They are lent, free of charge, on a first-come, first-served basis at the front desk.
 Wheelchairs cannot be reserved in advance, nor may they leave the building.
+All parts of The Museum are accessible to visitors using wheelchairs or mobility equipment.
+The access ramp entrance is located to the left of the entrance.

 Photography is allowed without a flash unless otherwise noted.